davedbase/solid-slider/README.md

 ## Keen Options API

-You can assign options to the slider via parameters.
+You can set options to the slider via parameters.
 Note that there are other hooks available as well.
 Only a subset of useful methods are exposed via the primitive although you can access the slider instance as well from the exports to use the methods directly.

 - [Options](https://keen-slider.io/api/#options)
 - [Event Hooks](https://keen-slider.io/api/#event-hooks)